 Amphotericin B liposomal may also be used for purposes not listed in this medication guide.

-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, hot or cold, or if you have a fast heartbeat, chest tightness, or trouble breathing while you are receiving this medicine.
+Tell your caregivers if you feel dizzy, nauseated, light-headed, sweaty, hot or cold, or if you have a fast heartbeat, chest tightness, or trouble breathing while you are receiving amphotericin B liposomal.

 Before taking this medicine

-You should not use this medicine if you are allergic to amphotericin B.
+You should not be treated with amphotericin B if you are allergic to it.

 liver disease; or